IamAbolfazlGameMaker/GW-IDE/README.md

 **Clean.
 Fast.
 Lightweight.**

 GW IDE is a minimalist, extensible desktop IDE Built with PySide6.
-And will be made compatible to GWGE(golden wings game engine)

 > Because less is more when you want speed.